athanhcong/athanhcong.github.com/_posts/2013-08-05-ask-yourself-who-you-want-to-be-in-next-5-years.md

 Imagine and see.

 I found that this kind of questions helps me sort my life.
-Pop out my priorities when I need to make choices, but get confused.
+Pop out my priorities when I need to make choices and confused.

 It also give me hint what I need to do, when I ask myself, what is the difference of me currently and the imagined me next 5 years?